 Unfortunately, in my opinion, both misunderstand the theological significance of eschatology.
-I would suggest the eschatology is not so much about what happens last—and the order in which it happens—but that is it about the future that is already present and at work in the world.
+I would suggest the eschatology is not so much about what happens last—and the order in which it happens—but is it about the future already present and at work in the world.

 Christology: the New Creation has Begun

 The kingdom of God is already present and has been introduced alongside the old age which still exists.
 The old age and the new age co-exist, and God is moving creation from old to new.
 God is engaged in the redemptive work of transformation.
 The church, indwelt by the Spirit of God, experiences that process of transformation—we are changing from one form of glory into an increasing form of glory.